mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 ### Debian based images (published to Quay)

-After successful QA publish images to public repo.
+After successful QA publish images to the public repo.

 This should be done using `evergreen`: